alexeyev/ysk-minimal-tgbot/README.md

 # ysk-minimal-tgbot
-Based on earlier experience and Telegram / YSK docs
+Based on earlier experience and Telegram / YSK docs.

+**NOTA BENE.
+Suitable for processing 30-seconds messages only.**

 ## Preparing secret keys
 Create a file `config.ini` with the following contents: